 WHAT JEWELRY HAVE YOU BOUGHT RECENTLY?

 I recently bought a pair of tassel earrings at Show Me Your Mumu by a designer called Soucie Tassles.
 I also recently received diamond earrings in an oval-shaped hoop for my wedding anniversary/birthday and I just got my BFF Friendship bracelet from Starling which is so delicate and pretty and every purchase supports Girl Who Code which is super awesome!

 HOW MANY JEWELRY BOXES DO YOU OWN?

-- Back in Canada I have the most beautiful jewelry boxes.
-I keep them at my parents house but never brought them on my move to LA.
+- Back in Canada, I have the most beautiful jewelry boxes.
+I keep them at my parents' house but never brought them on my move to LA.
 Out of necessity to save space in each place we rented when we first moved here, I started to organize my jewelry in hanging jewelry divisors and I have two of them still currently hanging in my closet filled with jewels of years passed.
-I have a tiny jewelry box in my bathroom where I keep my expensive pieces and I have a hanging jewelry tree where I keep everyday pieces like necklaces, bracelets and earings.
+I have a tiny jewelry box in my bathroom where I keep my expensive pieces and I have a hanging jewelry tree where I keep everyday pieces like necklaces, bracelets, and earrings.
 I then have two clear, very boring boxes from the container store filled with occasional pieces.
-I try to have a system but I end of forgetting about pieces I treasure that are hiding out of sight.
+I try to have a system but I end up forgetting about pieces I treasure that are hiding out of sight.